wihobbs/flux-rfc/spec_44.rst

   events in the job's life cycle.
 For a more detailed definition of job events, refer to :doc:`spec_21`.

 Requirements
 ************

- - By default in a system-instance, do not notify a user of any job events.
+ - By default, do not notify a user of any job events.
-   Allow the user to override this default with a jobspec attribute, ``system.notify``.
+ - Allow the user to override this default with a jobspec attribute, ``system.notify``.
  - Support notification after any event of the job, where events are defined in :doc:`spec_21`.